AniekanSamson/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-This is my first shell basics repository
+This repositiry describes the basics of shell, bash commannds and the shebang in executing simple shell scripts